gokulkrishh/how-it-works/src/pages/posts/event-loop/index.md

 description: "Event loop in javascript is a concurrent model which is responsible for executing the code."
 ---

+Before we learn about event loop.
+I want to talk about javascript first.

 Javascript is **interpreted** programming language meaning the source code is not compiled until the time of execution.
 But how does a machine understands the non-compiled code?
 Well, that is taken care of by **javascript engine** which is responsible for **compiling** the javascript code to **machine code**.

 #### 👉🏻 Points to remember: